 L&G and Vitality are the cheaper providers for smokers around 35 years old and who require a lower amount of cover.
-Zurich, Aegon are good options if you require a larger amount of cover.
+Vitality and Zurich are good options if you require a larger amount of cover.

 45-year-old smoker (20-year term)

-Vitality, LV= and L&G are the better options is you are a smoker around 45 years old, assuming a lower amount of cover is required.
-Those wanting a larger amount of cover should look at Vitality, Aegon and L&G.
+Vitality and LV= are the better options is you are a smoker around 45 years old, assuming a lower amount of cover is required.
+Those wanting a larger amount of cover should look at Vitality and L&G.

 55-year-old smoker (10-year term)

 Our research suggests that Vitality, LV= and AIG are the better options for smokers aged around 55 and that they remain competitive no matter the level of cover required.